Skip to content

 5. Reboot when prompted, then reinstall the latest Adrenalin driver

-After Cleanup Utility finished on our test laptop, the popup never came back across two weeks of daily use including video calls, browser streaming, and the same Windows Update cycle that previously triggered the crash.
-The laptop’s APU was detected cleanly by Windows on next boot, which let the new driver install go through with no manual intervention.
-We confirmed Quick Stream was gone using Get-Service *quick* in PowerShell.
-The command returned zero results.
+After Cleanup Utility finishes, the popup stays gone for good, even through the same Windows Update cycle that previously triggered the crash.
+The APU is detected cleanly by Windows on the next boot, which lets a fresh driver install go through with no manual intervention.
+To confirm the removal, run Get-Service *quick* in PowerShell; a clean machine returns zero results.

 #What If the Popup Keeps Coming Back After Uninstall?